Bimleshkumargupta/Bimleshkumargupta/README.md

 - 👋 Hi, I’m @Bimleshkumargupta
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning on MERN
-- 💞️ I’m looking to collaborate on wed development projects
+- 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me by https://www.linkedin.com/in/bimlesh50/

 <!---